 The activities of the Commission are as follows:

-(1) working with continuing legal education sponsors to coordinate the production of professionalism courses and materials
+- working with continuing legal education sponsors to coordinate the production of professionalism courses and materials;

-(2) developing in-house law firm training programs and judicial professionalism programs
+- developing in-house law firm training programs and judicial professionalism programs;

-(3) coordinating the production of State Bar Journal columns and articles
+- coordinating the production of State Bar Journal columns and articles;

-(4) developing a data base of professionalism materials for CLE providers and other interested organizations, groups and individuals
+- developing a database of professionalism materials for CLE providers and other interested organizations, groups, and individuals;

-(5) developing mentoring programs for both lawyers and law students, working with the American Law Institute, the Atlanta Jewish Federation, the Atlanta Bar Association, the Georgia Indigent Defense Council and other interested organizations
+- developing mentoring programs for both lawyers and law students, working with the American Law Institute, the Atlanta Jewish Federation, the Atlanta Bar Association, the Georgia Indigent Defense Council, and other interested organizations;

-(6) serving as liaison to the Joint Commission on Alternative Dispute Resolution
+- serving as liaison to the Joint Commission on Alternative Dispute Resolution;

-(8) producing videotapes for use by state and national CLE providers
+- producing videos for use by state and national CLE providers

-(9) participating in American Bar Association activities concerning professionalism
+- participating in American Bar Association activities concerning professionalism;

-( 10) assisting the State Bar Committee on Professionalism in accomplishing its goals
+- assisting the State Bar Committee on Professionalism in accomplishing its goals; and

-The Commission is chaired by the Chief Justice and has as members representatives of the judiciary, the practicing bar, the four ABA-approved law schools and the public.
-The Commission is staffed by a Director, an Assistant Director and an Administrative Assistant, and may be reached at the State Bar Offices, 800 the Hurt Building.
+The Commission is chaired by the Chief Justice and has as members representatives of the judiciary, the practicing bar, the four ABA-approved law schools, and the public.
+The Commission’s staff may be reached at the State Bar Offices.